Eighty Years' War, 1579–1588: 1583

 Meanwhile, Anjou had become weary of the restraints placed on his authority by the civilians of the States-General and he attempted to seize power in Flanders and Brabant by way of a military coup.
-He seized Dunkirk and several other Flemish cities, but in Antwerp the citizens (remembering the 1576 Sack) came to arms and massacred the French troops in the streets, an event known as the French Fury of 17 January 1583.
-The popularity of both Anjou and Orange (who was seen as his main promotor) now sank to new lows, especially in Antwerp.
-Nevertheless, Orange tried to arrange a reconciliation, but both Anjou and the people of Brabant had had enough, and Anjou left for France in June.
+He seized Dunkirk and several other Flemish cities, but in Antwerp the citizens (remembering the 1576 sack) came to arms and massacred the French troops in the streets, an event known as the French Fury of 17 January 1583.
+The popularity of both Anjou and William of Orange (who was seen as his main promotor) now sank to new lows, especially in Antwerp.
+Nevertheless, William tried to arrange a reconciliation, but both Anjou and the people of Brabant had had enough, and Anjou left for France in June.

 Morale in the cities still held by the States-General in the South sagged.
 Dunkirk and Nieuwpoort fell without a shot to Parma, leaving only Ostend as a major rebel enclave along the coast.
-In despair, Orange now left Brabant for good.
+In despair, William now left Brabant for good.
 He again established his headquarters in the Dutch city of Delft in July 1583, followed by the States-General in August (the latter eventually settled in nearby The Hague).
-He was back where he started from in 1576.
+He had returned to his starting point from 1576.
 His prestige with the States of Holland and Zeeland had appreciably declined since those halcyon days, however.
 The States had since greatly increased their self-confidence as a budding government.